ayakashi-io/ayakashi-io.github.io/docs/guide/tour.md

 ### preloaders

-Preloaders are used to load a piece of code and make it available in a page that will be loaded by a scrapper.
+Preloaders are used to load a piece of code and make it available in a page that will be loaded by a scraper.
 Both [3rd party libraries](/docs/going_deeper/loading-libraries-as-preloaders.html)
 as well as [any other code](/docs/advanced/creating-your-own-preloaders.html) you wish can be preloaded and made available (or even executed) before any of the page's code has begun loading.

 ## scripts

-Scripts are really simple, they are just functions that complement our scrappers.
+Scripts are really simple, they are just functions that complement our scrapers.
 For example a script could:

 * cleanup/normalize the data we just extracted